Moreault/Collections/README.md

 //The same thing will happen if you attempt to remove more than it holds. newInventory.Remove(potion, 3000);

-//If you like “safe” methods that do not throw under questionable usage then you’ll be pleased to know that Inventory<T> has methods TryAdd() and TryRemove()
+//If you like “safe” methods that do not throw under questionable usage then you’ll be pleased to know that InventoryTable<T> and InventoryList<T> both have TryAdd() and TryRemove() methods

 //This will cap out the amount of rubber ducks in the inventory to its allowed maximum quantity of 1500 regardless of how many you try to add newInventory.TryAdd(rubberDuck, 30000);